Pediatric Avoidant/Restrictive Food Intake Disorder (ARFID)

-Children with avoidant/restrictive food intake disorder (ARFID) are so picky that their eating habits affect their health, growth, social life and family life.
-At Children’s Health℠, we help families get the skills and confidence to help their child eat a wider variety of foods, so they can grow and thrive.
+Children with Avoidant/Restrictive Food Intake Disorder are so picky about eating that it affects their health, growth, social life and family life.
+At Children’s Health℠, we help families get the skills and confidence they need to help their child eat a wider variety of foods so they can grow and thrive.

-What are the different types of avoidant-restrictive food intake disorder (ARFID)?
+What are the different types of ARFID (Avoidant/Restrictive Food Intake Disorder)?

 There are three different types of ARFID:

-Sensory-based ARFID - When children struggle with the color, texture, smell and taste of different foods
+2. Sensory-based ARFID: This type occurs when children struggle with the color, texture, smell or taste of different foods

-What are the signs and symptoms of pediatric avoidant-restrictive food intake disorder (ARFID)?
+What are the signs and symptoms of ARFID (Avoidant/Restrictive Food Intake Disorder)?

-The first sign that you – or your child’s doctor – may notice is that your child isn’t gaining enough weight for their age or height because they’re not getting enough nutrients.
+The first sign that you or your child’s doctor may notice is that your child isn’t gaining enough weight for their age or height.
+This can happen because they’re not getting enough nutrients.

 Avoiding or refusing an entire category of food, like fruits and veggies